Does it make sense to have a solar hot water heater if I have solar panels?

 Solar Hot Water Heaters

-In our Maryland climate, the most common solar hot water heaters are indirect circulation, active solar water heating systems.
+In our Maryland climate, the most common solar hot water heaters are indirect circulation, and active solar water heating systems.
 The system uses pumps to circulate a non-freezing fluid through solar collectors to heat up and then through a heat exchanger to transfer the heat to the water tank.

 For the best side-by-side comparison, we’ll assume that we’re comparing a solar hot water heater to a traditional electric-powered hot water heater.
 While that makes comparison easier, different power sources such as gas have similar efficiency expectations.